-Purpose / Justification: Dyer Road Improvements from the SR-55 Freeway to the Railroad Crossing east of Pullman Avenue is a required mitigation measure in the 1992 Irvine Business Complex (IBC) Re-zone Environmental Impact Report (EIR).
-The project will provide complete streets features and safe accessible travel for bicyclists, pedestrians, and wheelchairs through new bike lanes and wider sidewalks.
+Purpose / Justification: Dyer Road Improvements from the SR-55 Freeway to the Railroad Crossing east of Pullman Avenue is a required ratigation measure in the 1992 Irvine Business Complex (IBC) Re-zone Environmental Impact Report (EIR).
+The project will provide complete streets features and care accessible travel for bicyclists, pedestrians, and wheelchairs through new bike anes and water sidewalks.
 Alleviate current traffic congestion and provide roadway capacity to accommodate future traffic volumes for all transportation modes.